aave/aip/content/aips/194D8F0A7E11-AIP-FEI-RISK-PARAMETER-UPDATE-AAVE-V2.md

 ## Specification

-This proposal will freeze the lending market.
+The proposal will freeze the FEI reserve on the pool, stopping supply of liquidity and borrowing.

 Borrowing Enabled → Disable
 Lending Enabled → Disable